CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 _The Batch API is not intended to be used for large query payloads than contain over 4096 characters (4kb).
 For instance, if you are inserting a large number of rows into your table, you still need to use the [Import API](http://docs.cartodb.com/cartodb-platform/import-api/) or [SQL API](http://docs.cartodb.com/cartodb-platform/sql-api/) for this type of data management.
 The Batch API is specific to queries and CPU usage._

-**Note:** In order to use the SQL Batch API, your table must be public, or you must be [authenticated](http://docs.cartodb.com/cartodb-platform/sql-api/authentication/#authentication) using API keys. **Review [Private Datasets](#private-datasets) for manipulate private datasets with SQL Batch API.**
+**Note:** In order to use the SQL Batch API, your table must be public, or you must be [authenticated](http://docs.cartodb.com/cartodb-platform/sql-api/authentication/#authentication) using API keys.
+For details about how to manipulate private datasets with SQL Batch API, see [Private Datasets](#private-datasets).**

 ## SQL Batch API Job Schema